-Adapting Westover's splatting algorithm [19] to bcc grids is straightforward.
+The original splatting algorithm, as described by Westover [19], is straightforwardly adopted to bcc grids.
 This algorithm gains its power by using spherical reconstruction kernels.
-These kernels have a spherical extent in the frequency domain.
+These kernels have spherical extend in the frequency domain.
 Hence these kernels preserve a spherical region during the reconstruction process.
-Since the aliased spectra for the hexagonal grid are redistributed so that they do not overlap with the primary spectrum, we can use the existing spherical kernels without any modifications.
+Since the aliased spectra for the hexagonal grid are redistributed such that they do not overlap with the primary spectrum, we can use the existing spherical kernels without any modifications.